raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-DNS over plain UDP {{?RFC0768}} is not appropriate since it fails on the requirement for in-order message delivery, and, in the presence of NAT gateways and firewalls with short UDP timeouts, it fails to provide a persistent bi-directional communication channel unless an excessive amount of keepalive traffic is used.
+DNS over plain UDP {{?RFC0768}} is not appropriate since it fails on the requirement for in-order message delivery, and, in the presence of NAT gateways and firewalls with short UDP timeouts, it fails to provide a persistent bi-directional communication channel unless an excessive amount of DSO keepalive traffic is used.

 At the time of publication, DSO is specified only for DNS over TCP {{!RFC1035}} {{!RFC7766}}, and